Skip to content

 • Submissions must be NEW, no existing designs.

-• Your entry must meet the Challenge Requirements and Theme or it will not be included in the challenge.
+• Your entry must meet the Challenge Requirements or it will not be included in the challenge.

-• Big Stock Card Creations ONLY will be accepted.
+• Stock Card Creations entries will not be accepted.

 ……………………………………………………………………

 BLIND Judging: We hope each of you enters every month.
 Entries are submitted anonymously for judging by the GCU Challenge Jury which means that before and during the challenge, judges do not have any way of knowing what artist is behind each entry.
 This eliminates any and all concerns with ‘favoritism’.
-Results will post on the Community Blog.
 The jury will judge the entries on the following criteria:

 • How well the card meets the Challenge Requirements and Theme.